 Better Laundry Softener

 Typical liquid laundry softener is one of the most fragrance-laden products in our homes, and the ingredients can trigger skin and respiratory allergies as well as leaving a film on your otherwise clean clothes!
 Kick out the hormone-disrupting phthalates and get laundry that smells clean, not like a manufactured meadow.
+We love this idea so much, we've written about it in our blog.

 - 1/4 cup of white vinegar